FabrizioMusacchio/omio/docs/source/usage_core_functions.rst

 Hello World
 -----------

-OMIO has a simple hello world function to verify that the installation was successful.
+OMIO has a simple ``hello_world()`` function to verify that the installation was successful:
-The following command should print something like:

-``Hello from omio.py!
-OMIO version: 0.1.0``

-(note that the version number may vary depending on the installed version).

 .. code-block:: python

    import omio as om
    om.hello_world()

+The command above should print something like:

+``Hello from omio.py!
+OMIO version: 0.1.0``

+If you see this message, OMIO is correctly installed and ready to use.
+Note that the version number may vary depending on the installed version.

 Single File Reading and Metadata Inspection